saliormoon/Cookbook/recipes/FoxxApiKeys.md

 I have collected some data that I would like to make available via an API.
 But I want to restrict the API calls by issuing API keys to my users.
 Also I would like to offer several plans for API keys, one for free users and one for premium users.
-The premium users should be allowed to access the same API more often then free users.
+The premium users should be allowed to access the same API more often than free users.

 ## Solution